 Further your company's petrochemical joint venture namely ONGC Petro-Additions atDahej was also commissioned during the year.

 Your Company realizes the criticality of aligning human resource developmentinitiatives with strategic objectives to achieve organizational goals.
 Significant stepstowards skill development and capability build-up talent acquisition development andretention strategies are continuously undertaken for being an employer of choice.

 During the year under review the segment wise business performance of your Company isas under:

 Natural Gas Marketing

-Your Companyflowns and operates a network of about 11000 kms of natural gas highpressure trunk pipeline with a pan-India capacity of around 206 MMSCMD of natural gas.
-Theaverage gas transmission during the year was 92.72 MMSCMD compared to 92.09MMSCMD in the previous financial year.
+Your Companyflowns and operates a network of about 11000 kms of natural gas highpressure trunk pipeline with a pan-India capacity to handle volumes of around 206 MMSCMD.The average gas transmission during the year 2016-17 was 100.38 MMSCMD compared to 92.09MMSCMD in the previous financial year.
 The share of third party transmission was 22.18MMSCMD.